56kcloud/Training/DockerCon/logging/getting-started.md

 What did we learn in this section?

 * Running `docker logs` on stopped containers
+* Troubleshooting containers
+* The `docker logs`command is actually quite powerful and can be combined with other tools like the Linux `grep` command or others
 * Logs don't persist in containers once the container is removed
-* The `docker logs`command is actually quite powerful and can be combined with other tools like the Linux `grep` command or others
 * `docker-compose logs` works similiarly to `docker logs` but displays all containers in the compose stack

 ## Next Steps, Docker Swarm & Logs